 One thing to understand is that for some of them, it is a cash grab.
 For the majority however, they have progressed from tuning mechanically and using chips over the years and have delved into the remapping world because that is the next logical step in a successful tuning business.

-When choosing weather you should have a remap or a chip, or where you get the work performed the most important part is having a good rapport with the person that will be doing the job.
+When choosing whether you should have a remap or a chip, or where you get the work performed the most important part is having a good rapport with the person that will be doing the job.

 DO NOT pay any attention to mass advertising!
 Go and search for information and reviews.